zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 66: Process Model Highlighting the Flow to the Resubmit Activity

-      - In the Expression Editor, expand the *RequestEvaluation* hierarchy to display its data objects:
+      - In the *Expression Editor*, expand the *RequestEvaluation* hierarchy to display its data objects:

          ![](./media/image75.png)